ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 {@link module:utils/emittermixin~Emitter Emitters} are objects that can fire events.
 They also provide means to listen to other emitters' events.

 Emitters are heavily used throughout the entire editor architecture.
-They are the building blocks for mechanisms such as {@link framework/guides/deep-dive/observables observables}, {@link framework/guides/architecture/editing-engine#observers engine's view observers}, and {@link framework/guides/architecture/editing-engine#conversion conversion}.
+They are the building blocks for mechanisms such as the {@link framework/guides/deep-dive/observables observables}, {@link framework/guides/architecture/editing-engine#observers engine's view observers}, and {@link framework/guides/architecture/editing-engine#conversion conversion}.

 Any class can become an event emitter.
 All you need to do is mix the {@link module:utils/emittermixin~EmitterMixin} into it: